akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 The PIM is then capable of exporting back the invalid items that do not respect those constraints after an import operation.

-In order for our connector to support this feature, we will need to implement a few more parts in our connector:
+For our connector to support this feature, we will need to implement a few more parts in our connector:

 - ``XmlInvalidItemWriter``: a registered XML invalid writer service whose work is to export the invalid lines found during the reading and processing steps.
 - ``XmlFileIterator``: which is used by the ``XmlInvalidItemWriter`` to read the imported file to find the invalid items.
-- ``XmlWriter``: Its responsibility is to write the invalid items back in a separate file available for download to the user.
+- ``XmlWriter``: Its responsibility is to write the invalid items back into a separate file available for download to the user.

 Create an XML file iterator class